zentrocdot/LibreOffice/README.md

 The DEB packages are created in:

-    /home/<home-dir>/libreoffice/workdir/CustomTarget/sysui/deb
+    /home/<home-dir>/libreoffice/workdir/installation/LibreOffice/deb/install

 <p align="justify">The DEB package creation is not working as expected.
-The DEB packages can be used and they are recognised as DEb packages, but they do not install LibreOffice.
+The DEB packages can be used and they are recognised as DEB packages, but they do not install LibreOffice in the expected way.
 This has to be checked.</p>

 ## Workaround